harshitsingh0409/P-PRODIGY_ML_03/README.md

 # Cat-Dog Image Classification using SVM
 ## Overview
   This project focuses on classifying images of cats and dogs using Support Vector Machines (SVM).
-The goal is to accurately distinguish between the two categories     based on image data.
+The goal is to distinguish between the two categories based on 	image data accurately.

 ## Tools & Technologies
   Python